The Calendar (1948 film): Production

 The Calendar had been a popular novel and play which was previously filmed in 1931.
 Sydney Box decided on a remake as part of his slate of movies at Gainsborough Studios.

 In June 1947, Gainsborough announced that the film would feature the comedy team of Basil Radford and Naunton Wayne.
-Neither actor appears in the final movie.
-The film was to be one of two movies about horse racing made by Gainsborough the other being Becher's Brook.
+Neither actor appears in the final film.
+The film was to be one of two about horse racing made by Gainsborough the other being Becher's Brook.
 The films were scheduled to be directed by Maurice Elvey but he was fired by Gainsborough's head of production Sydney Box and replaced by Arthur Crabtree.

-It was an early lead role for Australian actor John McCallum who had been in The Loves of Joanna Godden.
+It was an early lead role for Australian actor John McCallum who had been in The Loves of Joanna Godden (1947).
 Filming took place in October 1947.
 It was mostly shot at Gainsborough's Islington studios in London.
 There was location filming at Ascot and Hurst Park.
 It was the first time royal permission was given to film on the royal course.

 Reception

+Box office

+By July 1953, its net revenue was £93,000 a performance regarded by John Davis of Rank as "average".

+Critical

+The Monthly Film Bulletin wrote: "Well constructed, the film has plenty of humour supplied mostly by the valet, a typical Wallace character, and some exciting race sequences.
+Glimpses of famous English racecourses, including genuine newsreel shots of the arrival of the King and Queen at Epsom, should ensure its popularity in America.
+Greta Gynt and John McCallum are excellently cast as Wenda and Garry, whilst Sonia Holm is attractive as Mollie."

+Kine Weekly wrote: "The characterisation is not exactly flawless and much of the humour is forced but the intermittent race thrills and spectacular Gold Cup finale are exceedingly well-handled and enable it to run out a comfortable winner...
+Director of Photography Reg Wyer is mainly responsible for the not inconsiderable triumph."

 David Parkinson, in the Radio Times, wrote, "British cinema was heavily dependent on the mysteries of Edgar Wallace in the early talkie era.
 Few of these creaky thrillers were ever remade, until someone at Gainsborough Productions felt the need to bring this veritable stage warhorse under starter's orders for a second time.
 It's all clipped accents and impossibly earnest hamming from the off...fans of Dick Francis may find it amusing."

-Halliwell's Film and Video Guide says it is a "very average racecourse melodrama", while Britmovie has described the film as a "tepid melodrama".
+Halliwell's Film and Video Guide called it a "very average racecourse melodrama."

-By July 1953, its net revenue was £93,000 a performance regarded by John Davis of Rank as "average".
+Britmovie described the film as a "tepid melodrama".